solaimanhridoy/LearnPostgreSQl/README.md

 ALTER TABLE person ADD CONSTRAINT gender_constraint CHECK (gender = 'Female' OR gender = 'Male');
 ```

 Here we set a CONSTRAINT that checks the inserted `gender` is whether `Male` or `Female`.
-That means we can not insert record that contain any other string rather than 'Male' or 'Female',
+That means we can not insert a record that contains any other string rather than 'Male' or 'Female',

 Type `\d person` to check the CONSTRAINTS from the indexes: